wenjiezhou/shortening-url-service/README.md

 * Java 1.8 or higher
 * PostgreSQL 9.5
+*
-Note: For this quick demo, i choose to use PostgreSQL rds.
+Note: For this quick demo purpose, i choose to use PostgreSQL rds.
 The Nosql (ex: DynamoDB) should be a better choose for this service in teams of scalability and durability

 #### Database setup